nmshd/documentation/_docs_integrate/03-connector-modules.md

 ### Sync <a href="{% link _docs_integrate/11-connector-configuration.md %}#sync"><i class="fas fa-fw fa-cog"/></a> {#sync}

-The `sync` module regularly fetches changes from the Backbone (e.g. new messages / new incoming relationship requests) and notifies other modules like the `httpEndpointEventPublisher` about them.
+The `sync` module regularly fetches changes from the Backbone (e.g. new messages / new incoming relationship requests) and notifies other modules like the `webhooks` module about them.

 ### Webhooks <a href="{% link _docs_integrate/11-connector-configuration.md %}#webhooks"><i class="fas fa-fw fa-cog"/></a> {#webhooks}